jaspervdv/IFC_BuildingEnvExtractor/README.md

 Mandatory:

 * The "Filepaths" "Input" is an array including 1 to ∞ input paths representing all the files constructing a single building.
-* The "Filepaths" "Output" is a string representing the output **folder**path and not the desired filepath.
-The tool will automatically generate a file name based on the input file.
+* The "Filepaths" "Output" is a string representing the output filepath.

 Optional: